darthmrvader/Bug-Bounty-Notes/README.md

 *example usage:*
 `python parameth.py -u “http://example.com/`

+# Attacks

 ## XSS
+Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.

 **Web Application Firewalls:** A web application firewall is a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
 It may be a stand-alone device or integrated into other network components.